 Simple English definitions for legal terms

-Read a random definition: consumer loan
+Read a random definition: trader

 The International Criminal Tribunal for the Former Yugoslavia (ICTY) is a court created by the United Nations to punish people who committed terrible crimes during the wars in the Balkans in the 1990s.
 The court's main goal is to hold accountable those who are most responsible for acts like genocide, torture, rape, and enslavement.
 The ICTY has power over people who committed crimes in the former Yugoslavia from 1991 onwards.
 It is more important than national courts and has found 160 people guilty so far.